 Give yourself time to think things through

 and get the necessary counsel you might need.
-Many say you shouldn't sell your house the first year.
-But many widows, and divorced women can't afford to stay where they are and have to relocate.
+Many say you shouldn't sell your house in the first year.
+But many widows and divorced women can't afford to stay where they are and have to relocate.
 Take as much time as you can and only move after careful thought and you feel peace.
 God will lead you.

 Find Your Secret Place

 Look for a place where you can sit quietly and privately to relax, think and pray.